 The inspiration for Sexual Practices of the Japanese lies in the place where the traditional and modern meet — in the blurry space between people’s perceptions and expectations.
-Written by Manami Hara, Hiro Kanagawa, James Long and Maiko Bae Yamamoto, and performed by Hara, Kanagawa, Yamamoto and Raugi Yu with direction by Long and Yamamoto, Sexual Practices of the Japanese features a superb team of designers, including Veda Hille, Barb Clayden, Jonathan Ryder, Colin Cooper and Lee Hutzulak.
+Written by Manami Hara, Hiro Kanagawa, James Long and Maiko Yamamoto, and performed by Hara, Kanagawa, Yamamoto and Raugi Yu with direction by Yamamoto and Long, Sexual Practices of the Japanese features a superb creative team, including Veda Hille, Barb Clayden, Jonathan Ryder, Colin Cooper and Lee Hutzulak.

 “This fascinating, provocative work from Vancouver’s Theatre Replacement combines the freedom of performance art with the structure of good text, and the combination is irresistible.”